Rustam Singh (poet)

 Rustam Singh (born 16 May 1955) is an Indian poet, philosopher, translator and editor.
 He writes poetry in Hindi (under the name Rustam) and theoretical and philosophical papers and essays in English.
 He is regarded as an important Hindi poet of this period.
 His poems have been translated into many Indian and foreign languages including English, Telugu, Marathi, Malayalam, Panjabi, Swedish, Norwegian and Estonian.
-Apart from his books, his poems have appeared in many important literary journals and magazines, such as Sakshatkaar, Poorvagrah, Bahuvachan, Jansatta, Pratilipi, Indian Literature, International Quarterly, Aufgabe, LyrikVannen etc. The most recent publication of his poems in Hindi was in the online literary magazines Samalochan, Janakipul and Sadaneera.
+Doris Kareva, well known Estonian and European poet, has written about his poetry: "Rustam is a poet with a rare wavelength.
+His calm, clear and concise sentences create an atmosphere of slightly eerie intensity.
+His visions tempt one to look over the edge, into the depth of nothingness, sensing distant echoes of Beckett or Chirico."
+Apart from his books, his poems have appeared in many important literary journals, magazines and blogs, such as Sakshatkaar, Poorvagrah, Bahuvachan, Jansatta, Pratilipi, Indian Literature, International Quarterly, Aufgabe, LyrikVannen, etc. Some of the recent publication of his poems in Hindi was in the online literary magazines Samalochan, Janakipul and Sadaneera.

+In his philosophical essays, Rustam Singh dwells on subjects such as love, loss, separation, death, time, being, existence, violence, the self and the other, and on the controversial relation between humans and nonhuman animals and other entities in nature.
+In the process he throws up a number of new concepts such as dialogicality (which he has redefined), non-dialogicality, the dialogical self, the non-dialogical self, the weight of the self, the selfless-one, the other-than-self, humans-as-monsters and so on.
+While doing this he displays a variety of writing styles, rare in modern Indian philosophical writing.